Hi,

 Change to the other side.

-So you might want to keep those on either side of your mat to support the knees when we open up into butterfly.
+So you might want to keep those on either side of your mat to support.

-And then bringing the soles of the feet together and opening up the thighs,
+Into the bolster and the cushion just laying down the back and then bringing the soles of the feet together and opening up.

-And using the throw cushions to prop up just underneath the knee on either side,
+And using the throw cushions to prop up just underneath the knee.

 On both sides actually.